pbek/lmdownload/README.md

 ## Installation

-There is a snap `lmdownload` at the [QOwnNotes uApp Explorer page](https://uappexplorer.com/app/lmdownload).
+There is a snap `lmdownload` at the [lmdownload uApp Explorer page](https://uappexplorer.com/app/lmdownload).

 You can install it by typing: `snap install lmdownload`